Course summary

 Modules

-Year 1 In your first year, you will take the following compulsory modules: Environmental Ideas and Social Change Methods of Worldmaking 1 Anthropology Today Colonialism, Power, Resistance Identity, Agency & Environment 1 Year 2 In your second year, you will study the following compulsory modules: Critical Ecologies: black, indigenous, queer and transnational feminist approaches The Politics of Climate Change Methods of Worldmaking 2 The Goldsmiths Elective The Goldsmiths Project Optional modules You will also choose 1 or 2 optional modules from the following list: Work Placement (Sociology or Anthropology) Social Change and Political Action Global Governance and World Order Rough Politics Indigenous Cosmopolitics, Anthropology and Global Justice Thinking Through Race Working with Images Year 3 In your final year, you will study the following compulsory modules: Dissertation Confronting Climate Crisis You will also choose one of the following modules: Anthropology and the Environment or Sustainable Development Optional modules You will also choose 60 credits of optional modules from the following list: Sustainable Development Anthropology and the Environment Thinking Animals The Ethics and Economics of Environmental Protection Borders and Migration Critical Voices in Development New Radical Political Economy Contentious Politics in Africa Work Placement (Politics) Work Placement (Sociology) Work Placement (Anthropology) If you did not complete a work placement in your second year, you will have the opportunity to complete a work placement in Sociology, Anthropology or Politics.
-Please note that due to staff research commitments not all of these modules may be available every year.
+Year 1 In your first year, you will take the following compulsory modules: Environmental Ideas and Social Change Methods of Worldmaking 1 Anthropology Today Colonialism, Power, Resistance Identity, Agency & Environment 1 Year 2 In your second year, you will study the following compulsory modules: Critical Ecologies: black, indigenous, queer and transnational feminist approaches The Politics of Climate Change Methods of Worldmaking 2 The Goldsmiths Elective The Goldsmiths Project Optional modules You will then take either: Work Placement (Sociology) or Work Placement (Anthropology) And one 15-credit optional module from the list below: Social Change and Political Action Global Governance and World Order Rough Politics Indigenous Cosmopolitics, Anthropology and Global Justice Thinking Through Race Working with Images Year 3 In your final year, you will study the following compulsory modules: Dissertation Confronting Climate Crisis You will also choose one of the following modules: Anthropology and the Environment or Sustainable Development Optional modules You will also choose 60 credits of optional modules from the following list.
+If you did not complete a work placement in your second year, you will have the opportunity to complete a work placement in Sociology, Anthropology or Politics.
+Sustainable Development Anthropology and the Environment Thinking Animals The Ethics and Economics of Environmental Protection Borders and Migration Critical Voices in Development New Radical Political Economy Contentious Politics in Africa Work Placement (Politics) Work Placement (Sociology) Work Placement (Anthropology) Please note that due to staff research commitments not all of these modules may be available every year.

 Assessment method